AIE-Lafayette/Floppy-Tutorial/README.md

 Specialized behavior like flapping can be accomplished with scripts.
 Scripting in Unity allows us to create custom components that can do almost anything we want.

-Right click in the Asset window and select Create -> C# Script.
+Right click in the Asset window and select Create &rarr; C# Script.
 Name the script "FlappingBehavior".
 Double-click the script to open it.

 Modify the text of the file so it looks like the following: